Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 There are five rules that surround high-ticket closing:

 5. Reject bad customers.
-There is no need to waste your time on people who don’t want or appreciate your help.
+There is no need to waste your time on people who don’t want your help.
 When you are a high-ticket closer, you have a choice in who your clients are.

 Actions to take